yegor256/blog/_drafts/defensive.md

 }
 {% endhighlight %}

-Now, the client has flexibility of composing a complex object from decorators, which perform their specific tasks.
-The core object will do the reporting, while decorators will validate parameters:
+Now, the client has the flexibility of composing a complex object from decorators that perform their specific tasks.
+The core object will do the reporting, while the decorators will validate parameters:

 {% highlight java %}
 Report report = new NoNullReport(